nicoayamen/Decision_Maker/OUTLINE.md

   As a creator, I must enter an email when creating a poll, because I need to receive notifications and access administrative features.

-4. When a poll is finished being created, the user is given two links: an administrative link (which lets them access the results) and a share link (which the creaotr sends to their friends)
+4. When a poll is finished being created, the Creator is given two links: an administrative link (which lets them access the results) and a share link (which the creaotr sends to their friends)

-  As a creator, when I finish creating a poll, I want to receive two links: an administrative link to access the results and a share link, because I want to be able to access administrative features and I want to be able to share my polls with my friends.
+  As a creator, when I finish creating a poll, I want to receive two links: an administrative link to access the results and a share link, because I want to be able to access results and I want to be able to share my polls with my friends.

 5. The links are also sent to the creator via email (using mailgun(https://www.mailgun.com/))